KennethHarmon/LC-CS-project/README.md

 > chosen data and identify trends through graphs and/or visualisations.
 There should be an
 > interactive element to the artefact so that the user can decide what data they wish to see
 > represented in the graph or visualisation.

+I chose to take climate change data detailing growing carbon emissions and rises in temperatures and diaply them in an interactive map and graph.
+There is also a report section detailing my development process and reflections on my development.